jribis89/PySpore/README.md

 2)	Download the .zip folder containing code from https://github.com/jribis89/PySpore and extract all files to your desired location.
 All files must be kept within the same directory.

-3)	Launch the anaconda powershell prompt and change the directory to where PySpore is located.
+3)	Launch Powershell or the Anaconda Powershell Prompt and change the directory to where PySpore is located.
 ```Powershell
 cd disk:\directory\PySpore
 ```